epfl-lara/stainless/core/src/sphinx/library.rst

 Theorems on Lists
 *****************

-The following theorems on Lists have been proven by Leon and are included in the object ``ListSpecs``:
+The following theorems on Lists have been proven by Stainless and are included in the object ``ListSpecs``:

 +---------------------------------------------------------------+--------------------------------------------------------+